How We Determine the Best Mortgage Lenders for First-Time Homebuyers

 Current Chase customers might also enjoy keeping all financial services in one spot.
 The company has an app where you can monitor your savings and checkings accounts and home loans.
 That means you can keep everything under one roof if you wish.

 Best VA Mortgage Lender for First-Time Homebuyers: Veterans United

 While this lender is great for first-time VA homebuyers, those who are more familiar with the loan process or who want to rate shop may not be satisfied.
-Veterans United doesn’t publish current rates and doesn’t offer online prequalification or preapproval.
-If you’re more of a do-it-yourself type who wants to prequalify online and rate shop, you may want to try a large, online lender such as Quicken Loans for your next VA loan.
-That said, for those who want to understand the process and speak to an actual human being for most of the process, Veterans United makes sense for you.
+Veterans United doesn’t publish current rates but does offer online prequalification or preapproval.
+If you prefer shopping for rates, you may want to try a large, online lender such as Quicken Loans for your next VA loan.
+That said, for those who want to understand the process and speak to an actual human being for most of the process, Veterans United makes sense for you in this way as well.
 However, if you’d rather keep all your financial services in one spot, you might find that our runner-up, USAA Bank, or Navy Federal, both large banking operations that offer VA loans, may be a better fit for your needs.